Martino Tirimo

 Television programmes

-Among his TV appearances, memorable was his playing of the Tippett Concerto which was transmitted live from Coventry cathedral in celebration of the composer's 90th birthday.
+Among his TV appearances, memorable was his playing of the Tippett Concerto, for BBC TV, which was transmitted live from Coventry cathedral in celebration of the UN's 50th anniversary and composer's 90th birthday.
 The performance was with the BBC Philharmonic Orchestras conducted by Yan Pascal Tortelier.

 A series of masterclasses were filmed at the Royal Academy of Music in London (1988) with Martino working with brilliant young musicians.
 The programmes were screened in several countries.

-In 1998 he composed the film score for "The Odyssey", which was screened in eight episodes on Channel 4 and other TV stations in Europe.
+In 1998 he composed the film score for "The Odyssey", which was screened in eight episodes on Channel 4 and other TV stations in Europe and USA.

 Celebrating the millenium and beyond